abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Indexed references vs tags.md

 # Indexed references vs. tags

-Type of Link: 📝 Article
-Category talked about: 2nd Brain, Note taking
-Author: Andy Matuschak
-Completion Status: Finished
-Last edited time: January 18, 2024 7:55 PM

-# **Indexed references vs. tags**

-Tagging is common in contemporary information systems, but [Tags are an ineffective association structure](Tags%20are%20an%20ineffective%20association%20structure.md).
+Tagging is common in contemporary information systems, but [[Tags are an ineffective association structure]].
 One more effective historical antecedent is the *index* in publishing.

 Indexes don’t strive to include *every* relevant page number for a given term; instead, it includes a handful of top references.
 By contrast, the listing of items with a particular tag often becomes quite unwieldy.